Print Friendly

 IDAHO RESIDENTIAL CARE OR ASSISTED LIVING ACT

 39-3316.
 Resident rights.
-A residential care or assisted living facility must protect and promote the rights of each resident, including each of the following rights:
+The administrator of a residential care or assisted living facility must ensure that policies and procedures are developed and implemented that protect and promote the rights of each resident, including each of the following rights:

 (1) Resident records.
+Upon request, a resident or others authorized by law shall be provided immediate access to information on the resident’s record and shall be provided with copies of such information within two (2) business days.
 Each facility must maintain and keep current a record of the following information on each resident:

 (a) A copy of the resident’s current negotiated service agreement and physician’s order.